AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

     ![Experience Event Base Structure](assets/schemas-offlinePurchase-experienceEventbase.png)

-We will add a standard mixin and a custom mixin.
+Next we will add a standard mixin and a custom mixin.

 ### Add standard mixin

 **[!UICONTROL Experience event commerce details]** is a standard mixin for capturing common order details.
 Go ahead and add it to your schema.
+Spend a few minutes exploring the objects inside.

 ### Add custom mixin

 Now let's add the identities to our new schema:

 1. In the **[!UICONTROL Mixins]** section, and click the **[!UICONTROL Add]** button.
 1. Search for `Luma Identity Profile Mixin`.
 Note that it is not available!
-This is because our new schema has a different base class and mixins are only available to schema of the same class.
-We will add a new mixin for the ExperienceEvent class that contains the same identity fields via our data type
+Remember that mixins are specific to a class, and this schema uses the XDM ExperienceEvent class instead of the XDM Individual Profile class.
+We will add a new mixin for the XDM ExperienceEvent class that contains the same exact identity fields thanks to our data type
 1. Select the **[!UICONTROL Create new mixin]** radio button
 1. Enter the **[!UICONTROL Display name]** as `Luma Identity ExperienceEvent Mixin` and click the **[!UICONTROL Add mixin]** button
-1. In the **Mixins** section of the schema editor, select the newly created mixin
+1. In the **Mixins** section of the schema editor, click on the name of the new mixin so that the **[!UICONTROL Add field]** buttons appear on in the **[!UICONTROL Structure]** section
 1. In **[!UICONTROL Structure]** section, click **[!UICONTROL Add field]** at top level of the schema
-1. Enter `systemIdentifier` as the **[!UICONTROL Field Name]**
+1. As the **[!UICONTROL Field Name]**, enter `systemIdentifier`
-1. Enter `System Identifier` as the **[!UICONTROL Display Name]**
+1. As the **[!UICONTROL Display Name]**, enter `System Identifier`
-1. Select **System Identifier** as the **[!UICONTROL Type]**
+1. As the **[!UICONTROL Type]**, select **System Identifier**
 1. Click the **[!UICONTROL Apply]** button
 1. Click the **[!UICONTROL Save]** button to save your schema